EnduringBeta/view-regulations/README.md

 * Flask's port 5000 is in use could mean Flask is already running.
 Use `lsof -i :5000` to find processes and kill -9 <process#> to stop it.
+* ecfr.gov may block attempts to access resources from new computers.
+Go to unblock.federalregister.gov to fix this.
+* If debugging Flask, run it alone with `flask --app api/app.py run`
+* If testing database initialization, it may need to be cleared before being set up again

 ## Tips